Skip to content

 Always check what wildlife already exists before taking action.
 Consider the following as part of a well-designed green space or garden:

 • Plant and manage dense shrubs and bushy hedges with climbers such as ivy and honeysuckle to provide shelter, nesting sites, flowers and berries.
-Don’t cut during the bird nesting season.
+Do not cut during the bird nesting season.

-• Plant a wide range of flowering plants in borders.
-Choose plants to provide a range of flower shapes and to ensure that there are flowers for as long as possible through the year and a constant supply of pollen and nectar for insects.
+• Plant a wide variety of flowering plants in borders.
+Choose plants to provide a range of flower shapes and to ensure that there are flowers for as long as possible throughout the year and a constant supply of pollen and nectar for insects.
 These do not have to be native species.

 • Increase tree cover, including fruit trees.
-Follow best practice guidance regarding species selection, spacing and aftercare.
+Follow best practice guidance for species selection, spacing and aftercare.
 Where possible, allow trees to mature and become veteran, with lots of deadwood for insects.

 • Manage grasslands for wildlife by letting grass grow longer (for insects such as moths, butterflies and grasshoppers) and allowing native plants and seeds already in the grassland to grow.
 Only re-seed where needed.
-Mow paths and clean edges to ensure that long grass looks designed rather than neglected.
+Mow edges and paths to provide shorter areas of grass for ground feeding birds such as Blackbirds and Song Thrushes and grassland fungi.
+This also creates clean edges so that areas of long grass look designed rather than neglected.
+Collect and remove mown material from the grassland.

 • Create log piles for insects and fungi.